-We are conducting a Phase 2, double-blind, placebo-controlled trial ("GRATITUDE") of miricorilant in the reversal of recent antipsychotic-induced weight gain.
+We are also conducting a Phase 2, double-blind, placebo-controlled trial ("GRATITUDE") of miricorilant in the reversal of antipsychotic-induced weight gain.
 GRATITUDE is expected to enroll 100 patients with schizophrenia at 20 sites in the United States.
 Study participants will receive their established antipsychotic medication and will have either miricorilant or placebo added to their regimen for 12 weeks.
 The trial's primary endpoint is reduction in weight.
-We are also conducting a double-blind placebo-controlled Phase 2 trial ("GRATITUDE II") of miricorilant in obese patients with schizophrenia and long-standing antipsychotic-induced weight gain.
-GRATITUDE II will be conducted at 35 centers in the United States.
-The trial's primary endpoint is reduction in body weight.
+We are also planning to conduct a double-blind placebo-controlled Phase 2 trial in patents with long-standing antipsychotic-induced weight gain.

 Liver Disease.
 Miricorilant is potent in animal models of fatty liver and liver fibrosis.
-We plan to conduct a double-blind, placebo-controlled, Phase 2 trial evaluating miricorilant as a treatment for NASH.
+We plan to conduct a double-blind, placebo-controlled Phase 2 trial evaluating miricorilant as a treatment for NASH.